-The Not-for-profit Law Insurance and Risk Management for Community Organisations Guide for all Australian states and territories, provides detailed information on risk management strategies and different insurance products that can be used as part of a community organisation's risk management.
+Our guide to Insurance and Risk Management for Community Organisations (for all Australian states and territories), provides information on risk management strategies and different insurance products that can be used as part of a community organisation's risk management.

 Indemnity for office holders of incorporated associations

-The Associations Incorporation Reform Act 2012, which came into effect on 26 November 2012, includes a new indemnity provision that requires every incorporated association to indemnify its office holders for liabilities they incur in good faith while performing their duties.
-The following fact sheet covers the issues that Victorian incorporated associations should consider including:
+The Associations Incorporation Reform Act 2012 (Vic) includes an indemnity provision that requires an incorporated association to indemnify its office holders for liabilities they incur in good faith while performing their duties.
+Our fact sheet below covers the issues that Victorian incorporated associations should consider including: